-Mrs. Laura Eaton returned home last Friday from attending the funeral of her niece, Miss Doris Hewitt, daughter of Mr. and Mrs. Fred Hewitt, of Emsley township.
-Emsley township.

-A number of friends and relatives

-from here attended the funeral of Mrs. Manford Hewitt and infant daughter in Brockville on Tuesday last.
+Mrs. Laura Eaton returned home last Friday from attending the funeral last Friday from attending the funeral of her niece, Miss Doris Hewitt, dau-ghter of Mr. and Mrs. Fred Hewitt, of ghter of Mr. and Mrs. Emsley township.
+A number of friends and relatives from here attended the funeral of Mrs. Manford Hewitt and infant daughter in Brockville on Tuesday last.

-A few from here attended the ban-quet held by the Orangemen in Rock-spring on Monday evening and report a very good time.
+A few from here attended the banquet held by the Orangemen in Rockspring on Monday evening and report a very good time.

-Mr. Wilburt Burns and sister, Leita, spent the week-end in New Boyne, guests of their uncle, Mr. Edward Burns.
+Mr. Wilburt Burns and sister, Leita, Spent, the week-end, in New Rouns spent the week-end in New Boyne, guests of their uncle, Mr. Edward

-Several from this district were sorry hear of the death of Mrs. William

-McCoubrie in the Brockville General Hospital, where she had been a pa-tient sufferer for some months past.
+Several from this district were sorry to hear of the death of Mrs. William McCoubrie in the Brockville General Hospital, where she had been a patient sufferer for some months past.
 The funeral was held on Saturday afternoon from the residence of her son, Robert McCoubrie.